How To Hide Your Tummy Tuck, Scars & All—Even at the Beach

 tummy tuck model

 Want a smoother, flatter belly but don’t want your friends to know you’ve had a tummy tuck?
-Lucky for you, it can be done.
-There are two simple keys to achieving a “secret” tummy tuck, or abdominoplasty.
+It’s possible, but only if you plan wisely.
+There are two keys to a “secret” tummy tuck:

-2. Choose a plastic surgeon who knows how to hide the telltale signs.
+2. Choose a board-certified plastic surgeon who knows how to hide the telltale signs.

 Signs of a Bad Tummy Tuck